yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

   How do you know what hourly rate you are worth?
 What factors should be taken into account?
 Here are my criteria.
 keywords:
-  - monthly salary
+  - hourly rate
-  - programmer salary
+  - hourly rate estimate
   - programmer hourly rate
   - hourly rate of programmer
   - software developer hourly rate